-Remember to first denoise properly your vocals:
+Remember to first denoise your vocals properly:

-Apply this structure for vocals:
+Apply this structure for your vocals:

 We recommend Maximus for vocals as the compressor nearly has better gain propulsion.

-Try adding some different Eq solutions:
+By editing vocals, try adding some different Eq solutions:

-Use Maximus and on High-Frequency band set your cut like the envelope in the picture.
-Rember to make it soft clipping so you avoid distortion: And Turn always off 20Hz LOW CUT:
+Use Maximus Compression of the high frequencies and on High-Frequency band set your cut like the envelope in the picture.
+Rember to make it soft clipping, so you avoid distortion: And Turn always off 20Hz LOW CUT:

 Now you might want to use a plugin that is not in the collection if you still have s letter problems: